-Look, it might be classified as comedy but get ready to put your discomfort cloak on because the first 10 minutes of Carey Williams-directed Emergency certainly aren't holding your hand.
+Look, it might be classified as comedy but get ready to put your discomfort cloak on because the first 10 minutes of director Carey Williams and writer K.D.
+Dávila's Emergency certainly aren't holding your hand.
 Kunle (Donald Elise Watkins) and Sean (RJ Cyler) are two friends attending college when on a night of ''legendary'' party run, things take a frightful turn for them.
 Coming back to their house, they discover their front door open and a passed out girl (Maddie Nichols) in the living room, while their roommate Carlos (Sebastian Chacon) is in his room getting high, unaware of this.
 Complicating matters for these three students of minority backgrounds is that the girl is white, leading them to try to figure out how to help her while not involving cops in the situation.

 Watkins, Cyler and Chacon as a trio just mix and match insanely well with both their comedic and emotional material but also bringing something of their own.
 Cyler has all the charisma in the world, Chacon delivers the best lines and Watkins digs a little bit deeper, notably in that finale where him and Cyler bring much of the film's ideas to fruition in a resounding way.

 Smileys: Ending, acting

 THE COW WHO SANG A SONG INTO THE FUTURE